by Resource Associates @ grantwriters.net

 - Don’t use industry specific acronyms or jargon the reader may not be familiar with.
 Using a Thesaurus to find the right words can be helpful.

 Quotes: If you don’t already have some great quotes from those you serve, plan to take a written and/or oral survey of your constituents a few months before you start your end of the year campaign.
 Be sure to include open-ended questions about how your services have benefited your participants and family members.
-You may be surprised to discover there are some personal benefits that are new to you and your staff.
+You may be surprised to discover there are some personal benefits new to you and your staff.

 Urgency: Many people today are used to things happening quickly.
 We can instantly research information on the internet or become aware of critical news via social media with our cell phone.
 Making coffee or a meal can take a few minutes with a pod coffee maker and a microwave.
 We can do all our holiday shopping on our phone, and not spend hours driving and walking through stores and malls.

 Personalize: For past substantial donors, it is important to send them a personal note.
-If you mail them a flier, be sure to include a letter that is addressed directly to that person, and a note hand written on the letter in ink from a Board member who knows that person or the Executive Director.
+If you mail them a flier, be sure to include a letter is addressed directly to the person, and a note hand written on the letter in ink from a Board member who knows the person or the Executive Director.
 If you have a donor’s cell phone or email, a personal note can also be sent to thanking them for their past support and expressing your hope another donation will be made this year.

 Multiple Promotion Methods: Don’t rely on just one method of getting the word out.
 Whether it is social media post, a text message, a direct bulk mailing, an appeal letter emailed, individual personal letters mailed first class, or a flier passed out at a club or corporate meeting, you have multiple methods you can utilize to promote your campaign.
 Keep in mind your audiences and your budget as some may be very low to no cost.
-The ways that donors prefer to be contacted and respond may be different.
+The ways donors prefer to be contacted and respond may be different.
 Communicate with as many potential donor resources as possible.
 Reaching out the same person(s) more than one time and more than one way is not a bad idea.
 People in general often tend to be very busy; their time and attention are tugged all day in multiple directions.

 This time of the year people will be receiving a lot of solicitations.
-We hope these tips help make it your organization the one that many new and current people are going to support this year, and for years to come.
+We hope these tips help make your organization the one many new and current people are going to support this year, and for years to come.